adambard/learnxinyminutes-docs/javascript.html.markdown

 // ... or using the dot syntax, provided the key is a valid identifier. myObj.myKey // = "myValue"

-// Objects are mutable, values can be changed and new keys added. myObj.myThirdKey = true
+// Objects are mutable; values can be changed and new keys added. myObj.myThirdKey = true

 /***********